cbohnert67/cbohnert67/README.md

 - 🌱 During the summer of 2024, I will be actively learning **the principles of good software construction aka. software engineering in order to master software development.**

   I am using several good resources in order to complete that phase of upskilling.
 I am currently learning from the STUDI platform and the challenging [www.educative.io](https://www.educative.io) learning platform.
 I am currently enrolled in the great 'Learn to Code: Become a Software Engineer' skill path from Educative.
-Here is what I am focusing during the summer:
+Here is what the material I am focusing on during the summer:

+- Object Oriented Programming with Python and Object Oriented Design with UML.
+- Algorithmic Problem Solving and The Craf of Efficient Programs with Data Structures
+- Relational Databases Information Modeling and Implementation with SQL
+- Collaborating and Communicating with API and Libraries with Python.
+- Software Engineering Management and Quality with Agile SCRUM.

 - 👯 I’m currently open to collaborate on **upskilling with anyone who loves to learn about Python Programming, Data Science and AI.**